 EAT/HARTFORD: Parkville Market

-This indoor-outdoor food hall – the first in Connecticut – just opened in the gentrifying, formerly industrial, Parkville neighborhood of Hartford.
-You’ll find some great ethnic foods from around the world in stall after stall – from Puerto Rico to Japan, from Brazil to Mumbai and on and on.
-I was very satisfied with my customized Poke Bowl ($12) from Hartford Poke Co.
+This indoor-outdoor Parkville Market food hall – the first in Connecticut – is located in the gentrifying, formerly industrial, Parkville neighborhood of Hartford.
+You’ll find some great ethnic foods from around the world in stall after stall – from Puerto Rico to Japan, from Brazil to Mumbai and on and on – 22 in all.
+I was very satisfied with my customized Poke Bowl from Hartford Poke Co.
 A Hawaiian delight in urban Connecticut.

 EAT: Max Downtown

 Max Downtown is one of nine restaurants in the “Max” group.
 This high-end, leather-clad, atmospherically clubby steak house also serves up fish from “top of boat” and other inventive dishes sourced from local farms and purveyors.
-“Chophouse Classics” from $38-$48.
+“Chophouse Classics” from New York Strip $59 to Prime Tomohawk $149.

-Typical contemporary tavern décor, but small bites are creative and good.
-Signatures include Rock Shrimp & Sweet Potato Fritters, Grilled Fillet Mignon with Truffled “Tater Tots” and Blue Cheese Fondue, and a delectable Chiang Mai Curried Noodles.
+Part of the “Max” culinary empire, in contemporary tavern space, the food at Max’s Trumbull Kitchen is creative and fine.
+Delish signatures include Rock Shrimp Fritters, Grilled Fillet Mignon with Truffled “Tater Tots” and Blue Cheese Fondue, and a delectable Chiang Mai Curried Noodles.

 EAT: Salute

 Let’s say it’s zero degrees out with snow in the forecast.
-What to order at this very popular downtown eatery?
+What to order at the very popular downtown eatery, Salute?
 Anything pasta.
 Burgers and sandwiches are very good, but the Sweet Potato Ravioli and Chicken/Shrimp Piccata with onions and leeks tumbled in essence of tomato broth over linguini will warm you till the storm passes.

 Hotels in Hartford and West Hartford CT